ucx

 Parameters

-listthe list which shall be freed
+listthe list that shall be freed

 ◆ cxListIndexValid()

-static bool cxListIndexValid ( const CxList * list,
+bool cxListIndexValid ( const CxList * list,

 size_t index )